 By Isabel Smith, MS, RD, CDN

-There’s an even greater benefit to moving your body besides your health, it may also help to positively influence your productivity in the workplace too.
-Research suggests that employees who exercise for at least 30 minutes three times weekly were more likely to have 15% higher job performance.
+There’s annother great benefit to moving your body, it may help to impact your productivity.
+Research suggests that employees who exercise for at least 30 minutes three times weekly were more likely to have a 15% better job performance.

 So…what are you waiting for?
 Try these fitness hacks to get more activity into your everyday: